k98kurz/autodox/readme.md

 for any purpose with or without fee is hereby granted, provided that the above copyleft notice and this permission notice appear in all copies.

-Exceptions: this permission is not granted to Alphabet/Google, Amazon, Apple, Microsoft, Netflix, Meta/Facebook, Twitter, or Disney; nor is permission granted to any company that contracts to supply weapons or logistics to any national military; nor is permission granted to any national government or governmental agency; nor is permission granted to any employees, associates, or affiliates of these designated entities.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED